OADM (Optical Add-Drop Multiplexer) Tutorial

-The enormous growth in the demand of bandwidth is pushing the utilization of fiber infrastructures to their limits.
-To fulfill this requirement, optical add-drop multiplexers were introduced in metro/access networks.
-Optical add-drop multiplexers are the simplest elements to introduce wavelength management capabilities by enabling the selective add and drop of optical channels.
+The enormous growth in the demand for bandwidth is pushing the utilization of fiber infrastructures to their limits.
+To fulfill this requirement, optical add-drop multiplexers (OADMs) were introduced in metro/access networks, serving as the simplest elements to introduce wavelength management capabilities by enabling the selective add and drop of optical channels.
 Since the OADM is based on low-loss, low-cost passive devices and does not need any power supply, a reliable, cost-effective and scalable network can be achieved with its help.

 As a key component for DWDM and UW-WDM (ultra wide wavelength division multiplexing) optical networks, OADM is used for selectively dropping and inserting optical signals into a transparent DWDM network.
 We know that the main function of an optical multiplexer is to couple two or more wavelengths into the same fiber.
 If a demultiplexer is placed and properly aligned back-to-back with a multiplexer, it is clear that in the area between them, two individual wavelengths exist.
-This presents an opportunity for OADM in which individual wavelengths could be removed and also inserted.
+This makes it possible for OADM to remove or insert individual wavelengths.

-A traditional OADM consists of three parts: an optical demultiplexer, an optical multiplexer and between them a method of reconfiguring the paths between the optical demultiplexer, the optical multiplexer and a set of ports for adding and dropping signals.
+An OADM generally consists of three parts: an optical demultiplexer, an optical multiplexer, a method of reconfiguring the paths between the optical demultiplexer and the optical multiplexer, as well as a set of ports for adding and dropping signals.
 The multiplexer is used to couple two or more wavelengths into the same fiber.
-Then the reconfiguration can be achieved by a fiber patch panel or by optical switches which direct the wavelengths to the optical multiplexer or to drop ports.
-The demultiplexer undoes what the multiplexer has done.
-It separates a multiplicity of wavelengths in a fiber and directs them to many fibers.
+Then the reconfiguration can be achieved by a fiber patch panel or by optical switches that direct the wavelengths to the optical multiplexer or to drop ports.
+The demultiplexer separates the multiple of wavelengths in a fiber and directs them to many fibers.

 Figure 1: Components of a Traditional OADM

-For an OADM, "Add" refers to the capability of the device to add one or more new wavelength channels to an existing multi-wavelength WDM signal while "drop" refers to drop or remove one or more channels, passing those signals to another network path.
-The OADM selectively removes (drops) a wavelength from a multiplicity of wavelengths in a fiber, and thus from traffic on the particular channel.
-It then adds in the same direction of data flow the same wavelength, but with different data content.
-The main function of OADM function is shown in the following picture.
-This function is especially used in WDM ring systems as well as in long-haul with drop-add features.
+As the name indicates, an OADM can add one or more new wavelength channels to an existing multi-wavelength WDM signal, or drop/remove one or more channels, passing those signals to another network path.
+The OADM selectively removes (drops) a wavelength from a multiplicity of wavelengths in a fiber, and thus separating the signals from the particular channel.
+It then adds the same wavelength in the same direction of data flow, but with different data content.
+OADM is commonly used in WDM ring systems and in long-haul for more flexible configuration and higher capacity.

 Different Types of OADM